emcfins/fargate-workshop-guide/content/create-a-service.md

    we didn't define an HTTPS listener.
 Click **Next: Configure Security Groups**.

-1. Check the security group the is prefixed with **EC2ContainerService-workshop**.
-This security group will permit HTTP traffic to ingress to the load balancer.
+1. Tick the **Create a new security group** radio button.
+This will create a new security group which will permit traffic to port 80 by default.

 1. Click **Next: Configure Routing**.

 1. Enter `workshop` into **Name**.

-1. Enter `8080` into **Port**.
+1. Enter `80` into **Port**.

 1. Select **ip** from **Target type**.